Milder Temperatures Today

 A Mixed Bag of Conditions For Thanksgiving Week

-TONIGHT: Mostly cloudy and cool.
-A slight chance for light rain or snow.
+TONIGHT: Increasing cloudiness and cool.
+A slight chance for light rain showers overnight.
 Low: 37°.
 Wind: NW 5-10 mph.

-SUNDAY: A few morning sprinkles followed by a sun/cloud mix, then gradual clearing.
+SUNDAY: A few morning sprinkles followed by a sun/cloud mix, then gradual clearing nu afternoon.
 Windy and a bit cooler.
 High: 48°.

 Photos of the partial lunar eclipse from KWQC viewers: